Chapter 8. Technology Previews

 CAP_SYS_ADMIN capability, such as the root user.
 See the

 The loaded programs can be attached onto a variety of points (sockets, tracepoints, packet reception) to receive and process data.

 There are numerous components shipped by Red Hat that utilize the eBPF virtual machine.
-Each component is in a different development phase, and thus not all components are currently fully supported.
+Each component is in a different development phase.
 All components are available as a Technology Preview, unless a specific component is indicated as supported.